HoangPham6337/cvpr18-inaturalist-transfer/README.md

 ## Dataset Preparation
 **This project uses a subset of iNaturelist 2017 combined with species from Haute-Garonne.
 The dataset must be manually downloaded and processed before training.**

-> This stage uses a newer version of Python in order to leverage their new features, please set up another virtual environment with Python 3.11+.
-Install all the necessary packages through `pip install requirements.txt`
 ### Dataset Preparation
 We provide a modular and automated pipeline using the dataset_builder package.
 Configuration is handled via `config.yaml`.